TolikPylypchuk/Matchmaker/docs/articles/unions.md

 # Discriminated Unions

-While discriminated unions are not directly supported in C#, they can be modelled using class hierarchies.
+While discriminated unions (or sum types) are not directly supported in C#, they can be modelled using class hierarchies.
 But still, in order for them be user-friendly, a way to process the values has to be implemented, e.g. in the form of the Visitor pattern.

 Or, pattern matching can be used instead of visitors.

 Let's define a very simple list, implemented as [cons cells](https://en.wikipedia.org/wiki/Cons).
 This list is not generic for simplicity.

 ```
 public abstract class ConsList
 {
-    private protected ConsList() { }
+    private protected ConsList()
+    { }

     public static ConsList Cell(int head, ConsList tail)
         => new ConsCell(head, tail);